-- a statutory body representing the Crown
+- statutory bodies representing the Crown

 The acquisition process

-Notification of proposed acquisition
+Notifying us of a proposed acquisition

-- A detailed site plan, diagram or survey showing the location of the proposed acquisition
+- a detailed site plan, diagram or survey showing the location of the proposed acquisition

-- Agents Authority to Act (if applicable)
+- an Agent’s Authority to Act (if applicable)

-- Results of a recent search by Office of the Registrar, Aboriginal Land Rights Act 1983 showing that the proposed acquisition is not affected by an undetermined Aboriginal Land Claim (ALC); OR
+- results of a recent search by Office of the Registrar, Aboriginal Land Rights Act 1983 showing that the proposed acquisition is not affected by an undetermined Aboriginal Land Claim (ALC) OR

 Acquisitions under Commonwealth legislation